Dame Vera Lynn

 Please give her my thanks and blessing.
 She inspired all of us in our darkest hour.
 A true Lady!”

-I included the above quote from Mr. Schrenk in an accompanying letter to Dame Lynn.
-Her response (pictured) was deeply touching and gracious.
+We included the above quote from Schrenk in the letter that accompanied the log book to Dame Lynn.
+Her response below was deeply touching and gracious.
 Naturally Mr. Schrenk was thrilled to be acknowledged by someone he so admired.

 Dame Lynn’s personal assistant and publicist, Susan Fleet of Lea Graham Associates Ltd had just released a tribute album after more than two decades of friendship on 15 December 2017.
 Fleet was encouraged to record the album by top jazz singer and BBC presenter Claire Martin OBE, who offered to produce the project.

 All net profits from the CD go towards the Dame Vera Lynn Children’s Charity which supports under fives affected by cerebral palsy and associated diseases based in Cuckfield.
 The album is available as an mp3 download on Google Play, Apple Music, iTunes and Amazon.